pwnmeow/Vulnerablebunch/README.md

-# shaunsOWASPTop10
+# Vulnerable bunch
-all of these sites are made for shaun's owasp top 10 training
+all of these sites are made for owasp top 10 training